ubi-agni/VTFS/README.md

 - How to get the software

 Install the git toolchain on you computer.
-Then from a console, clone this repository:

-git://github.com/fps/CBF.git

 You can use e.g. this comand to check the current version of the software into a directory called cbf: